-The library has technology for student use is open to students during non-classroom time when the library is open.
+The library has technology for student use that is open to students during non-classroom time when the library is open.
 Printers are available, but students need to bring their own paper.
-There is an online periodical database for Marysville High students, faculty, and staff to use at home.
-NewsBank Inc. http://www.mynewsbank.com User name: ra-9256 Password: ra-9256

 LITTERING

 Littering on campus will result in campus beautification.
 Discipline for future offenses will be determined by administration and potentially result in up to a five day suspension.